stephanemora/azure-docs.fr-fr/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>parameters

 ### <a name="-verbose"></a>-Verbose
-**Paramètre commun.** Utilisez ce commutateur pour générer des journaux détaillés.
+**Paramètre commun.** Utilisez ce commutateur pour afficher les journaux détaillés.

 ## <a name="output"></a>Sortie